Trello has its roots dating way back to the

 Users accepted that approach really well and Trello became one of the most popular solutions.
 According to the company information, Trello now has over 10 million users.

 Basecamp first began in 2004 under a company called 37signals as a project management tool.
 The Chicago-based company changed its name in 2014 to Basecamp, reflecting the focus on its most successful product.

 Their focus fell heavily on the communication between the people and social media – like design that many of the competitors force these days took a back seat.
 Basecamp grew its client base steadily over the 12 years it has been running and over 285,000 companies are using its services.

 Ease of use – Trello vs. Basecamp

-Trello is focused on the visual use and it does it really well.
+Trello is focused on visual use and it does it really well.
 Everything is designed to look like social media news feed and you can drag and drop almost anything in it.
-That makes a working with it really user-friendly.
+That makes working with it really user-friendly.

 The interface feels intuitive and it takes less than a day working with it to completely get used to the environment.
 Workspace is filled with boards that represent projects and you can customize them with various details.
 You can also create lists that can represent major milestones in the project.

 When more people join your boards, you can assign cards to them individually or in groups.
 Once connected to the card they will follow every acting on it.
 One of the drawbacks of actually not having traditional projects is the lack of a timer to see how long has it been open.